Refined Barrier Conditions for Finite-Time Safety and Reach-Avoid Guarantees in Stochastic Systems: Conclusion

 \section{Conclusion}

-This paper established barrier-like conditions that provide upper bounds on finite-time safety probabilities for discrete-time systems and lower bounds on finite-time reach-avoid probabilities for continuous-time systems.
-By eliminating the restrictive bounded-function requirement, the proposed conditions extend existing methods and enable advanced computational tools to address a broader class of verification scenarios.
-Numerical examples confirm the effectiveness and advantages of the proposed conditions.
+This paper developed barrier-like conditions for upper-bounding finite-time safety probabilities in discrete-time systems and lower-bounding reach-avoid probabilities in continuous-time systems.
+By removing the bounded-function requirement, the approach extends existing state-of-the-art methods and applies to a broader class of systems.
+Numerical examples demonstrate its effectiveness.

 \textbf{Acknowledgments.} This work was partially supported by the National Research Foundation, Singapore, under its RSS Scheme (NRF-RSS2022-009) and the CAS Pioneer Hundred Talents Program.